kundansingh06/Apache-Sqoop/sqoop commands/2_Sqoop_eval.md

 # Sqoop eval

-Sqoop-eval command is mainly used to run SQL queries and verify the results.It can be used to test/preview the data before importing to HDFS.
+Sqoop-eval command is mainly used to run SQL queries and verify the results on console.
+It can be used to test/preview the data before importing to HDFS.

 We can either use `--query` or `--e` to provide the SQL command.

 *Using --e
 ```
 sqoop eval \
   --connect jdbc:mysql://KUNDAN_IP_ADDRESS:3306/retail_db \
   --username kundan_user \
   --password kundan@123 \
   --e "SELECT * FROM order_items LIMIT 10"
 ```

 *Using --query
 ```
 sqoop eval \
   --connect jdbc:mysql://KUNDAN_IP_ADDRESS:3306/retail_db \